 - Preceptors are encouraged to keep track of their hours during the year and these will be reconciled with program records to ensure accuracy.

-- The preceptor must complete a Preceptor Reporting and Evaluation Form and email it to email@example.com before June each year.
+- The preceptor must complete a Preceptor Reporting and Evaluation Form (PDF) and email it to email@example.com before June each year.

 - Upon receipt of the completed evaluation form, the program will send you a certificate awarding the Category I CME credits.